shieldgenerator7/CreatureCombat/CreatureCombatWyl.md

 -   Medium – this is the default.
 When an ability or action doesn’t say what speed it is, it goes at this speed.
 -   Slow – other abilities can interrupt it.
 Used for giant massive game changing abilities.
 -   Super slow – rare, used for effects that need to go after slow abilities, like resolving the battle.

+# Deck Rules

+When you make your own creature deck, here are the rules it must follow:

+-   The total point cost of creatures in it must be 100 or less.
+The point cost is displayed on the bottom right corner of each creature.
+-   You may have any number of copies of a creature
+-   At least one creature in the deck must be named.
+A named creature is one that has a name written in its pet name field
+-   That’s it

+When you make your own landmark deck, here are the rules it must follow:

+-   It must contain exactly 5 landmark cards
+-   You may only have 1 copy of each landmark in your deck
+-   Landmarks may share the same terrains

 # Keyword Glossary